DouglasAllen/samples/java/2-SheetStructure/README.md

 Dependencies
 ---
 This script has been tested with Java 7.
-You must also include the Jackson JSON parser jars, found here: http://wiki.fasterxml.com/JacksonHome.
+You must also include the [Jackson JSON parser jars](http://wiki.fasterxml.com/JacksonHome).
 This has been tested with version 2.2.0.

 To run, cd to the folder where HelloSmartsheet.java is:

 	javac -classpath [folder with Jackson jars] HelloSmartsheet2.java java -classpath [folder with Jackson jars];.
 HelloSmartsheet2